 Food & China Town

 The number one highlight of Australia for me was the food.
 Every morsel I ate was spectacular.
-The food here is what I would describe as traditional English paired with the heavy Asian influence.
+The food here is what I would describe as traditional English paired with a heavy Asian influence.
 Delicious pies were available on every corner.
 No, not the American “pizza” – real pies.
 Pastry pies with scrumptious insides like chicken and mushroom or steak.
 Pot noodles, real cream buns, vanilla slices, curry, pub fare – the list goes on and on.
 The real gem was authentic (aka not Americanized or watered down) Asian food!
 We spent a great amount of time in China Town.
 We ate at many restaurants from Thai, Korean and Chinese.
 All were great, but my favorite was the Emperor’s Garden Restaurant.
 If you visit China Town, there is a tradition you must try – the Emperor’s Puffs.
 Right next door to the Emperor’s Garden is a hole in the wall bakery that sells little balls of heaven.
 You can’t miss this place as there will be a line.
 Try one (or two) they are 35 cents each or three for $1.

 Tipping in Australia is not required.
 Given this, you may see an occasional tipping jar, but they’re not commonly used.
 Tipping is voluntary, and I would suggest you reserve it for impeccable service.
 As I stated, I loved the food.
 Service is one area the Australians could improve on.
 Things move slow, tomorrow will do, and whether you liked what you ordered or not, your paying for it.